Contact Us for a Free Consultation (213) 542-0979

 Meeting with Prosecutor

 If not, if we have to mitigate it and try to work out a deal, I will put together a mitigation package, get character letters, and set up a meeting with the head prosecutor.
-They have the authority to reduce the case to a misdemeanor, try to keep you out of jail and do all the necessary things to get the best result.
+They can reduce the case to a misdemeanor, try to keep you out of jail and do everything necessary to get the best result.

 So, if you're talking about felony versus misdemeanor in a domestic violence case, sit down with me.
 Let's talk about it.
 I'll let you know what I think once I hear the details.

-So, having an attorney that can go to the prosecutor and fight for you and try to get the misdemeanor makes all the sense in the world.
-So, pick up the phone now.
-Ask for a meeting with Ron Hedding.
-I stand at the ready to help you.
+So, having an attorney who can go to the prosecutor, fight for you, and try to get the misdemeanor makes all the sense in the world.
+So, pick up the phone now and ask for a meeting with Ron Hedding.
+I stand ready to help you.

 Related Content: